tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 they share the same value in that case.
 Languages that use looser type equivalences will tend to have this feature.
 This can cause unexpected errors if only a certain type is expected, but it can also make situations like the number example above easier to handle.
-It would not be ideal for a program to fail due to having a string representation of an age versus a number, unless you intended for it to.
+It would not be ideal for a program to fail due to having a string representation of an age versus a number, unless someone intended for it to.

 Other than these conditions, the other operators that are left may be familiar from mathematics.
 As